ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 ![Add Devices](snapshots/snapshot_add_device.png)

-A new device can be added to an already-existing snapshot by clicking the `Add Devices` button (boxed in red).
+A new device can be added to an already-existing snapshot by clicking the `Add Devices` button (highlighted in red box).
 You are then able to add a list of IP addresses or subnets to be tried in discovery and added to the currently-selected snapshot.
 This might be desirable if you performed almost a full snapshot of the network, but only few devices were not included or had connectivity issues that were later resolved (for example wrong AAA configuration, firewall rules, forgot to include a network seed, etc).